History of the Jews in Morocco: Under Moulay Rashid and Moulay Ismail

 The Jews suffered much during the great conquests of Moulay Rashid, who united the separate parts of Morocco into one single state, and wished to add to it all northwest Africa.
-According to Chénier, when Al-Raschid took the city of Marrakech in 1670, at the desire of the inhabitants he caused the Jewish counselor and governor of the ruling prince Abu Bakr, together with the latter and his whole family, to be publicly burned, in order to inspire terror among the Jews.
+According to Louis de Chénier in 1787, when Al-Raschid took the city of Marrakesh in 1670, at the desire of the inhabitants he caused the Jewish counselor and governor of the ruling prince Abu Bakr, together with the latter and his whole family, to be publicly burned, in order to inspire terror among the Jews.
 He also tore down the synagogues of the city, expelled many Jews from the Berber region of Sus and treated them tyrannically.
 His demands on the Jews in the way of taxes were enormous; he had them collected by Joshua ben Hamoshet, a rich Jew, to whom he was under obligations for various services and whom he appointed chief over the Jews.
 He even ordered the Jews to supply wine to the Christian slaves.